mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.1-Release-Notes.md

 based replication is used.
 Earlier it was possible only in conjunction with GTID based replication.

+### `mmmon` and `ndbclustermon`

+Both of these modules have been deprecated and will be removed in a future release.
+The functionality in `mmmon` has been largely obsoleted by the advancements in `mariadbmon`.
+The `ndbclustermon` is largely obsolete due to the fact that there are virtually no users who use it.

 ## New Features

 ### MaxCtrl